About zalunfiban

-Zalunfiban is a next-generation investigational GPIIb/IIIa platelet inhibitor for rapid pre-hospital treatment of STEMI heart attacks.
+Zalunfiban is an investigational next-generation GPIIb/IIIa platelet inhibitor designed for rapid pre-hospital treatment of STEMI (ST-segment elevation) heart attacks.

 While in-hospital management of heart attacks has greatly improved over the years, treatment at the scene of a heart attack and during transport has stagnated.